How to make Rum Braised Lamb Shanks

 - Salt & black pepper to taste

-Pour the milk mixture in the baking pan.
+- Pour the milk mixture into the baking pan.
 Make sure the liquid covers the complete potato and cheese mixture.

-Add liquid if the lamb is not completely covered.
-The lamb is ready if the meat is very soft but does not fall of the bone yet.
+- Add liquid if the lamb is not completely covered.
+The lamb is ready if the meat is very soft but does not fall off the bone yet.

-*Beef shanks could make a delicious dish as replacement to but will of course not give the specific lamb flavor.
+- *Beef shanks could make a delicious dish as a replacement to, but will of course not give the specific lamb flavor.